 In this article, we look at various discussion points related to O-RAN:

-O-Ran is a term used for industry-wide standards for RAN interfaces that support interoperation between vendors’ equipment and offer network flexibility at a lower cost.
+O-RAN (Open RAN) is a term used for industry-wide standards for RAN (Radio Access Network) interfaces that support interoperation between vendors’ equipment and offer network flexibility at a lower cost.
 The main purpose of open RAN is to have an interoperability standard for RAN elements including non-proprietary white box hardware and software from different vendors.
 Network operators that opt for RAN elements with standard interfaces can avoid being stuck with one vendor’s proprietary hardware and software.

 The Open RAN standards aim to change the siloed nature of the RAN market, where a bunch of RAN vendors only offer equipment and software that is totally proprietary.
 This reduces flexibility and interoperability